 Manta ray’s are targeted and caught as bycatch in a number of global fisheries throughout its range.
 Manta rays are particularly valued for their gill rakers, which are traded internationally to make traditional medicine.
 All are migratory and extremely vulnerable to overfishing.

 In October 2020, around 330kgs (72 pounds) of manta ray gill plates were seized at Hong Kong International Airport in one of the largest documented seizures, with an estimated market value of USD $116,000.
 Even though giant manta rays are listed as endangered by the International Union for he Conservation of Nature, and have been granted international protection under CITES Appendix II, the lucrative profits lead to the illegal killing and smuggling of these gentle rays.

-Join us saving these beautiful fish from extinction and come dive with Hammerheads and Mantas in 2021 on one of our Shark and Ray dive expeditions.
+Join us saving these beautiful fish from extinction and come dive with Hammerheads and Mantas in 2024 on one of our Shark and Ray Eco Ventures.